Rangers vs. Yankees MLB Betting Odds, Trends & Prediction

 Texas Rangers DFS SPIN

-The Rangers dropped to 54-61 after losing to the Astros by a score of 6-4 on Thursday.
-Marcus Semien had a nice game, despite the loss going 2-5 with a home run.
-Texas will look to snap a two-game skid on Saturday.
+The Rangers improved to 55-62 after defeating the Yankees in game two of Saturday’s doubleheader.
+Corey Seager had a big game going 2-5 with a home run.
+Texas looks to win the rubber match on Sunday afternoon.

 New York Yankees DFS SPIN

-The Yankees lost 9-4 against the Angels on August 8th.
-New York now sits at 68-48 on the season.
-Oswaldo Cabrera went deep on Thursday for the second consecutive game.
-New York returns home looking to get back in the win column.
+The Yankees lost 9-4 against the Rangers last night.
+New York now sits at 69-49 on the season.
+Giancarlo Stanton went 2-4 with a home run and two RBI’s.
+New York looks for 70th victory of the season.

 Rangers vs. Yankees MLB Betting Trends